shreyasminocha/decode-binary-bot/readme.md

 # decode-binary bot for reddit

-The code for a reddit bot that decodes binary. [/u/decode-binary](//reddit.com/u/decode-binary).
-It's simple enough to be used as a boilerplate for writing reddit bots in nodejs.
+The code for a reddit bot that decodes binary.
+I did this as a noob project to familiarize myself with `snoowrap` and `snoostorm`, nodejs wrappers for the Reddit API.
+The code is simple enough to be used as a boilerplate for writing Reddit bots in nodejs.

 ## Note